I'm beautiful to look at

 DESCRIPTION: Aspen was surrendered as the older male GSD in the home decided that he no longer wanted her there and was starting fights with her.
 Her family loved her very much but realized that it was not fair having to keep them separated.
 Aspen is now looking for a new home and family who will care for her for the rest of her life.

 DESCRIPTION: Cagney landed in a shelter as a stray and no one came looking for her.
 She has done well with other dogs she has met and has been friendly with people she has met.
 She is a petite young girl who needs to gain a little weight.
 Training will go a long way for Cagney, as it does for all of our dogs.
 It is important that a bond is created between the dog and their handler/family.
 It helps you both learn more about each other and teaches good canine manners.

-Sex: Female Breed: GSD Age: 9 weeks Color: Black & Tan Current Size: 16.6 lbs.
-Potential Size: House Broken: No, I'm a puppy Obedience Trained: No, I'm a puppy Living With: Foster History: Owner Surrender
+Sex: female Breed: GSD Age: 3 years Color: Black & Tan Current Size: Potential Size: House Broken: Yes Obedience Trained: Unknown Living With: Emergency Vet History: Owner Surrender

 Good with Kids: Yes Good with Cats: Unknown Other Dogs OK: Yes